sybrenstuvel/python-rsa/doc/usage.rst

 >>> import rsa
 >>> (pub_key, priv_key) = rsa.newkeys(512)

-Encryption works on file handles:
+Encryption works on file handles using the :py:func:`rsa.bigfile.encrypt_bigfile` function:

 >>> from rsa.bigfile import *
 >>> with open('inputfile', 'rb') as infile, open('outputfile', 'wb') as outfile:
 ...     encrypt_bigfile(infile, outfile, pub_key)

-As does decryption:
+As does decryption using the :py:func:`rsa.bigfile.decrypt_bigfile`
+function:

 >>> from rsa.bigfile import *
 >>> with open('inputfile', 'rb') as infile, open('outputfile', 'wb') as outfile:
 ...     decrypt_bigfile(infile, outfile, priv_key)

 .. note::

     :py:func:`rsa.sign` and :py:func:`rsa.verify` work on arbitrarily
     long files, so they do not have a "bigfile" equivalent.